Search Results for: health information

 There are key areas of interest for consumers and we have spent the past six months exploring.
 Click on the links below to watch video replays of the webinars.
 Links will be added as they become available.

-• Patient Portal -the part of an EMR that we will use – how can we help shape this to ensure it works well for consumers?
-This presentation gives an overview of what a patient portal is and how they work, and what we need to think about as consumers
+• Patient Portal – this is the part of an EMR that we will use – how can we help shape this to ensure it works well for consumers.
+Click on this Patient Portal link to read a summary of our presentation about what a patient portal is, what we need to think about for WA’s EMR patient portal and watch the whole replay.

-Keith Donohoe (Consumer Advocate) and Robyn Gillies (Chief Medical Information Officer, EMR Royal Melbourne) join a panel discussion to discuss what data is captured in an EMR and why, how this information is managed and accessed, and what safeguards are often put in place to protect information from ‘bad agents’.
+This is a huge topic, and we tackled this by speaking to Keith Donohoe (Consumer Advocate) and Robyn Gillies (Chief Medical Information Officer, EMR Royal Melbourne).
+We spoke about what data is captured in an EMR and why, how this information is managed and accessed, and what safeguards are often put in place to protect information from ‘bad agents’.
+You can watch the webinar replay here or read a summary or transcript here.

-• Standardisation – the “guard rails” within an EMR help keep us safe – but how might we contribute to these?
+• Standardisation – or rather “harmonisation” of the forms, which reflect the guidelines embedded in an EMR are the “guard rails” within an EMR help keep us safe – but how might we contribute to these?
+We spoke with EMR Program member Sarah Pearson on this topic – you can watch the replay here or read the transcript here.

 Do we have an Electronic Medical Record in WA?